 Today was Corpus Christi Day, an important feasting day in the Catholic religion.
-A small group of students and the professor or the Literature of Oxford professor went to a special mass and procession at New College.
-Like every other church in town, it was over two centuries old and the architecture was perfectly preserved.
+A small group of students and the professor of the Literature of Oxford professor went to a special mass and procession at New College.
+Like every other church in town, it was over two centuries old, and the architecture was perfectly preserved.
 A men’s choir performed and lead the songs in the church and during the procession outside in the courtyard.

 Honestly, I do not know exactly why the holiday is so significant, so here are excerpts from a BBC article for further explanation: